piopon/smart-words/backend/service-word/src/main/resources/README.md

+# Content
-This directory contains dictionary files with words for all possible word modes and supported languages.
+This directory contains dictionary JSON files with words names, categories, and definitions for all supported types of games with language and mode distinction.

-Naming convention of JSON files which is supported by word service is displayed below:
+To work properly with the whole "Smart Words" ecosystem and the words service (this project) the JSON dictionary file names have to follow the specified convention:

 ###`words-[game]-[mode]-[language]-[description].json`